 The technical writer and reviewer strive hard to get the information the end user is looking for to be accurate in that technical document via the technical document review process.
 But often the efforts and struggle of a technical writer and reviewer go unnoticed, as everyone is busy noticing the product development and testing phases.

-Organizations should take the initiatives to consider the document review process as an integral phase of product development and involve the technical process documentation and review team in their product development meetings.
+Organizations should take the initiative to consider the document review process as an integral phase of product development and involve the technical process documentation and review team in their product development meetings.
 This can make your technical documentation review process effective as the persons involved will be well-informed about the product.

 Additionally, by having a thorough technical document review process in place, you can be sure that your end product is of the highest quality.
 So, opt for an automation platform like Cflow, that helps to define your review process with dynamic forms, rule-based workflows, and easy email approvals.
 Happy technical document reviewing on the go with Cflow – Sign Up now!